GraphGPT/graphgpt.github.io/README.md

-# NExT-GPT
+# GraphGPT
-## Any-to-Any Multimodal Large Language Model
+## Graph Instruction Tuning for Large Language Models

-This is the repository that contains the source code for the [NExT-GPT project page](https://next-gpt.github.io/).
+This is the repository that contains the source code for the [GraphGPT project page](https://graphgpt.github.io/).

-If you use NExT-GPT in your project, please kindly cite:
+If you use GPT in your project, please kindly cite:
 ```
-@articles{wu2023nextgpt,
-  title={NExT-GPT: Any-to-Any Multimodal LLM},
-  author={Shengqiong Wu, Hao Fei, Leigang Qu, Wei Ji, Tat-Seng Chua},
-  journal = {CoRR},
-  volume = {abs/2309.05519},
-  year={2023}
-}

 ```

 # Website License